 Unequal Access: Racial Segregation and the Distributional Impacts of Interstate Highways in Cities

-Opportunity in Motion: Equilibrium Effects of Highway Construction on Economic Mobility
+Opportunity in Motion: Equilibrium Effects of a Place-Based Policy on Economic Mobility

 The Intergenerational Effects of Local Shocks: Income, Migration, and Human Capital (with Martha Stinson and Sean Wang).